undoLogic/updateCase-boilerPlate/README.md

 -> This allows to prepare and concept out which pages get the correct prefix in advance.

-### Step 10: Folder organization with version letter
+### Step 10: Organization (files, css, etc)
 All folders (elements, css, js, etc) need to have a letter indicating the version.
 This letter is also the same as the current layout.
-Css files also connect to this letter version name: styles-A.css Elements folder should have a directory with the version letter Elements/A/files...
+Elements folder should have a directory with the version letter Elements/A/files...
+Eg webroot/css/A/added-styles.css OR webroot/images/A/image.jpg
+-> this ensures if needed to we quickly add on a new module (without creating a new branch, in the same branch) and add new features which do not interfere with the current system at all.
-This setup allows to do quick A/B testing by setting which version letter is active in the beforeFilter
+This setup allows to do quick A/B testing by setting which version letter is active in the beforeFilter Generally we extended a layout and modify per the clients branding.
+Create a new file 'added-styles-1.css' where the 1 represents a version, and you can quickly change this number to ensure the browsers cache get's reset (without having the client reset it)
+CSS organization: Within each CSS file ensure you add loose separations between the sections / pages etc.
+-> Eg add a comment at the top to indicate styles for all pages, then create a new comment to indicate styles for a specific page eg /* HOME */

 ### Step 11: Efficient integration of new scripts
 In order to efficiently integrate new modules,